colinligertwood/notebook/potato-salad.md

 Hard-boil the eggs (about 10-12 minutes).

 Prepare the sauce by combining the Mayonaise, Dijon, Paprika, Salt, and Pepper in a large bowl, and whisk thoroughly.
 Taste and adjust seasoning if needed.

 Chop up the Dill Pickles into quarter inch chunks and add them to the sauce.
 Chop up the potatoes into 1 inch chunks and add to the sauce, mixing in gently with a wooden spoon.
 Slice the boiled eggs and add them to the sauce, again mixing gently with a wooden spoon.

-Transfer entire mixture into storage container and flatten the top.
+Transfer entire mixture into a resealable storage container and flatten the top.
 Dust with a little extra paprika, salt and pepper, and sprinkle green onions over the top.

 Seal and chill until serving.
 Store in the fridge for up to a week.